DevJpig/DevJpig/README.md

-# Hi there :vulcan_salute.
+# Hi there 🖖.
 I'm DevJpig!
 I'm a 16-year-old front-end development enthusiast.
 I'm currently focusing on improving my skills in HTML, CSS, and JavaScript.
 This README serves as a brief introduction to my GitHub profile and my interests in programming.

 ## About Me
 - Name: @DevJpig